If you’re looking for the best place to buy Lightroom, this short guide will help you make the right decision.

 If you buy Lightroom 6 as a standalone product like I did, it may seem like more money than the other 2 options of the Creative Cloud plan mentioned below.

-Sure, during that time Adobe will probably have released 5 or so small updates to Lightroom, but is that worth the extra cost?
+Sure, during that time Adobe will probably have released a few updates to Lightroom, but is that worth the extra cost?
 Also, do you really need Lightroom mobile and all the other features of the Creative Cloud?

-I can’t answer that for you, but I chose to buy Lightroom 6 as a standalone product and have no regrets.
+I can’t answer that for you, but I chose to buy Lightroom 6 as a standalone product and used it happily for a few years before upgrading to the subscription plan mentioned above.

-With the standalone Lightroom 6, you still get free 6.x updates with bug fixes, support for new cameras, new lens profiles and some other background improvements.
+With the standalone Lightroom 6, you still get free 6.x updates with bug fixes and some other background improvements.

-I dislike subscription plans, and owning the software outright makes me feel more comfortable than ‘renting’ a software, which is what the Creative Cloud feels like to me.
+I dislike subscription plans, and owning the software outright made me feel more comfortable than ‘renting’ a software, which is what the Creative Cloud feels like to me.

 In addition, Internet upload speeds here in Australia are not fast enough to justify using Lightroom mobile.